Is Atheism Logical?

 I. Agnosticism is More Rational

 II.
-Evidence for The Beginning of the Universe
+There is Evidence for the Beginning of the Universe

-Albert Einstein himself, had to admit after coming up with his theory of relativity that the universe is not eternal.
+Albert Einstein himself had to admit, after coming up with his theory of relativity, that the universe is not eternal.
 It is not a cause, but rather one big effect.
 He didn't want to admit this at first but was lead by the evidence to the only conclusion possible.
 The universe had a beginning.
-An amazing discovery that the Bible told us all along.
-And of course the Bible also states that the ultimate cause of all things is God.
+This is an amazing discovery that the Bible told us all along.
+And of course, the Bible also states that the ultimate cause of all things is God.

 To take this further, in the universe in which we live, every effect must resemble its cause.
 In other words, a cause cannot give what it does not possess.
-If that is the case, how can a impersonal, amoral, purposeless universe create beings that have personality, morality and purpose?
-The answer to this is, It can't.
+If that is the case, how can an impersonal, amoral, purposeless universe create beings that have personality, morality, and purpose?
+The answer to this is, It can't!

 Over the centuries there have been many arguments and reasons given for the existence of God.
 I am not going to attempt to give a full listing of them.
 Here, however, are two arguments that I find particularly strong.
 They are as follows: